 It seems strange to think about it, but the only thing in the kitchen that used any type of power was my propane stove.
 And no, I don’t live in a particularly cold place.
 Nova Scotia is quite temperate all year, warmed by the Gulf Stream.
 In other words, it’s never very hot here, but it’s also never very cold, either.

 When we first moved to our retreat, the plan was to manage without refrigeration.

 The idea of living without a fridge might seem strange to many, but our goal always was to see how simply we could live, how much we could diminish our footprint on this planet, to see what was possible, what was impossible and what was … well, technically possible but realistically too difficult.

-Considering that we came here with three little children, and a final one was born here in the cabin, I know many people wouldn’t even try.
+Considering that we came to the cabin with three little children, and a final one was born right there, I know many people wouldn’t even try.
 Children are enough work when you have all the amenities.

 We were determined, though.
 No fridge.
-Before moving here, I had worked hard at minimizing the amount I used our fridge, getting to the point where it was practically empty most of the time.
+Before moving to the cabin, I had worked hard at minimizing the amount I used our apartment fridge, getting to the point where it was practically empty most of the time.

-But there was a little propane fridge here and we started thinking about how convenient it would be, so when that little fridge proved to be a dud, we bought a new one. $800 Canadian for a propane fridge delivered to our cabin up here in the woods.
+But there was a little propane fridge at the cabin and we started thinking about how convenient it would be, so when that little fridge proved to be a dud, we bought a new one. $800 Canadian for a propane fridge delivered up the long, lonely dirt road.

 It’s not big, though.

 At 3.3 cubic feet, it’s smaller than the little freezer on most fridges.
 But at least it could hold milk, a bit of fresh meat and leftovers.